shwang-met/Antarctic_Recon/README.md

 Use comp_kriging_weights.ncl to get spatial weights for each month.

-Apply kriging weights to sation monthly anomalies.
+Apply kriging weights to station monthly anomalies.